Classic Gluten-Free Biscuits

 Blog comment

 I created this homemade biscuit recipe several years ago.
-I tested baking multiple batches of the same biscuit recipe, using different flour blends side by side to see how the flour blends compared.
-I tested the rise, texture, taste, and adjusted the hydration as needed for each blend to give you perfect results.
-(See the table below.)
+I noticed a lot of variance between how each gluten free flour blend worked in my recipe.
+I decided to test this recipe using different flour blends side by side to see how they compare.
+I looked at the rise, texture, and taste, and then adjusted the moisture as needed for each blend so you can get consistent results.

 1. Arrowhead Mills 1:1 – This blend needed 1 1/2 TBSP of additional milk.